sudarshan24-byte/DjangoCRUD/README.md

-# CricketCatalogue
+# DJango CRUD
-Cricket management app built with Python and Django for managing players and their types.
+CRUD management app built with Python and Django.

 ## Technology Used